-Walk all the way around your car to check for kids, toys, and pets before you get in and start the motor.
-Roll down windows and turn off music so you can listen as you back up your car.
+- Check around your vehicle.
+Walk all the way around to check for kids, toys, and pets before you get in and start the motor. - Roll down windows and turn off music.
+Listen as you back up your car.

-- Keep a lookout in parking lots and driveways where children play. - Always hold your child's hand near vehicles.
+- Keep looking out.
+Look around in parking lots and driveways where children play. - Always hold your child's hand near vehicles.
 Ask others to always do the same with your child.